 It should be noted that this document contains both technical and non-technical content.
 In particular, the detailed logical model and formal syntax is specifically focussed at more technical readers.
 Less technical readers are encouraged to read the introductory material (including the use cases and requirements) and the extensive set of examples that is presented.
 It should also be noted that even though complex expression constraints are possible, most expression constraints are likely to be very simple, such as those described in Simple Expression Constraints.

 This document defines the SNOMED CT Expression Constraint Language and describes how and where it may be implemented.
 Chapter 2 begins by describing the use cases in which it is anticipated that SNOMED CT Expression Constraint Language will be used.
 Chapter 3 then describes the requirements used to guide the definition of this language.
 In Chapter 4, the logical model of the Expression Constraint Language is presented, while in Chapter 5 two syntaxes are defined using an ABNF serialisation of the logical model.
 Chapter 6 then presents some examples of expression constraints that conform to the SNOMED CT Expression Constraint syntaxes, and Chapter 7 discusses some implementation considerations.
 Appendix A – Examples Of Valid Expressions provides some examples of precoordinated and postcoordinated expressions that satisfy each of the expression constraints presented earlier in the document.
 Appendix B – Examples Of Invalid Expressions then provides some examples that do not satisfy these expression constraints.
-And finally, Appendix C - Dialect Aliases provides a list of example aliases that may be used to specify a particular dialect in an ECL filter constraint.
+Appendix C - Dialect Aliases provides a list of example aliases that may be used to specify a particular dialect in an ECL filter constraint.
+Appendix D - ECL Quick Reference provides a quick reference to the key syntax features of the Expression Constraint Language.
+And finally, Appendix E - Reference Set Fields explains how reference set field names are used in ECL 2.0+.